ILike2WatchMemes/SkyHanni/README.md

 ## Bingo Net (v2) is based on [SkyHanni](https://github.com/hannibal002/SkyHanni)

-This fork is done like if it was in the offical SkyHanni.
-I currently plan on merging it into the offical sh but this will be a long process if it happens.
-Majorly this means that the Third Party Server Stuff this Fork is about is **DISABLED BY DEFAULT AND HAS TO BE ENABLED MANUALLY**.
-It also means that the offical sh version has to be replaced by this mod.
+This fork is done as if it were in the official SkyHanni.
+I currently plan on merging it into the official sh, but this will be a long process if it happens.
+Majorly, this means that the Third Party Server Stuff this Fork is about is **DISABLED BY DEFAULT AND HAS TO BE ENABLED MANUALLY**.
+It also means that the official sh version has to be replaced by this mod.

-How to enable this Projects Details:
+How to enable this project's Details:

-Recommended: Enable widen config (not Bingo Net specific but it causes long config names)
+Recommended: Enable widen config (not Bingo Net specific, but it causes long config names)

-Go Into: Event → Bingo → Third Party Networks → Bingo Net → Use Bingo Net = ON
+Go Into: Event → Bingo → Third Party Networks → Bingo Net → Use Bingo Net : Off→ON

-Go back into Third Party Networks → Bingo Net → Use Bingo Brewers = ON
+Go back into Third Party Networks → Use Bingo Brewers : Off→ON

-It is recommended to also enable our Bingo Brewers Integration.
-Keep in mind that Indigo did not authorize this port but it should be compatible with his Network.
-It does not violate his License nor does a Terms of Service exists.
+It is also recommended to enable our Bingo Brewers Integration.
+Keep in mind that Indigo did not authorize this port, but it should be compatible with his Network.
+It does not violate his License, nor does a Terms of Service exist.
 This is the **ONLY** modern port of his Network (as far as I know)

-Any type of Issue and a lot of normal behaviour will appear to be from SkyHanni even though it may come from this Fork.
-Please validate errors you recieve to be specific from this Project before reporting here.
-However, don't report to official SH either since they might have no clue where you're coming from.
+Any type of Issue and a lot of normal behaviour will appear to be from SkyHanni, even though it may come from this Fork.
+Please validate the errors you receive to be specific to this Project before reporting here.
+However, don't report to official SH either, since they might have no clue where you're coming from.

 <h1 align="center">
   SkyHanni: Mod for Hypixel SkyBlock